-Pitt County Schools has three Adapted Physical Educators, Chandler Elliot, Jonathan Wells, and Michele Mazey.
-Each of them bring unique characteristics to the program, and works diligently to provide APE to over 300 students with special needs in the district.
+Pitt County Schools has three Adapted Physical Educators, Jonathan Wells, Michele Mazey, and Jacob Denney.
+Each of them bring unique characteristics to the program, and works diligently to provide APE to students with special needs in the district.